imDMK/DoubleJump/README.md

 * Play a sound when a player performs a double jump,
 * Double jump streaks,
 * Double jump item,
-* Option to customize messages (ACTIONBAR, CHAT etc.),
+* Option to customize messages (ACTIONBAR, CHAT, etc.),
 * Option to disable double jump in selected worlds,
 * Option to enable or disable double jump mode for a selected player,
 * Option to enable double jump mode upon joining the server,